top of page

 BURN BAN STATUS

-The Guadalupe County Emergency Management and Fire Marshal lifted the burn ban effective May 6, 2025
+The Guadalupe County Emergency Management and Fire Marshal instituted a burn ban effective September 3, 2025

 Always be careful when: